Default

 Incorporate traditions from both faiths

 Incorporate traditions from both faiths by blending meaningful elements such as wedding blessings, vows, or rituals that hold significance in each partner's faith.
-Ensure to openly communicate and respectfully consider the beliefs and customs of both families when selecting these traditions.
+Ensure to openly communicate and respectfully consider the beliefs and customs of both families when selecting these traditions, including meaningful elements from both traditions.

 Integrate inclusive rituals like lighting a unity candle or sharing cultural symbols to symbolize harmony and togetherness within the interfaith marriage ceremony.
 By doing so, you can create a rich tapestry of tradition that represents the love and commitment of both partners while honoring their individual heritage.